-- Check main fuse condition. - Remove spark plug then reconnect to ignition coil. - Check that ignition switch and/or emergency engine stop switch is/are at the ON position. - Start engine with spark plug grounded to the engine away from spark plug hole.
-If no spark appears, replace spark plug. - If trouble persists, contact an authorized Can-Am dealer - 4.
-Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE. - Contact an authorized Can-Am dealer.
+- Check injectors/ignition fuse condition. - Remove spark plug then reconnect to ignition coil. - Check that ignition switch and/or emergency engine stop switch is/are at the ON position. - Start engine with spark plug grounded to the engine away from spark plug hole.
+If no spark appears, replace spark plug. - If trouble persists, seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement. - 4.
+Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE. - Seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.